ijeomaukonu/ijeomaukonu/README.md

 - 👋 Hi, I’m @ijeomaukonu
-- 👀 I’m interested in coding and cybersecurity
+- 👀 I’m interested in coding and data engineering
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on different projects
+- 💞️ I’m looking to collaborate on different projects and learn more.
 - 📫 You can reach me on linkedin @Ukonu Ijeoma

 <!---